How to Optimize Your Website for SEO Purposes

 instant domain search

-Domains that display a green bar below their names are available, so you can purchase them.
-Move the mouse over the three green dots, and you will get access to several useful options.
+Domains with a green bar below their names are available, so you can purchase them.
+Move the mouse over the three green dots to access several useful options.
 You can check if the corresponding user accounts are available at the top social media sites, for example.

 b) Lean Domain Search is a better option if you are looking for ideas.
-The website will add several terms at the beginning and end of your targeted keyword, and then it will show you what .com domain names are available.
+The website will add several terms at the beginning and end of your targeted keyword, showing you what .com domain names are available.

 lean domain search

-You can sort the domains according to their popularity, length or alphabetically.
-The site will also tell you if the desired Twitter user name is available.
+You can sort the domains according to their popularity, length, or alphabetically.
+The site will also tell you if the desired Twitter/X username is available.

 Always pick a domain name that allows your business to grow.
-Don’t go for “MarketingConsultantLakewood.com” if you plan to offer SEO services in the entire country in the future.
+Don’t choose “MarketingConsultantLakewood.com” if you plan to offer SEO services nationwide in the future.

 5. Choose a good website hosting company

 This section is short because I can’t recommend a specific hosting company.
-Amazon Web Services has a more complex setup, but it works great for me.
-I have built several sites that load in under a second – see for yourself.
+Amazon Web Services (AWS) has a more complex setup, but it works great for me.
+I have used AWS to build several sites that load in under a second – see for yourself.

 web page test results

-To verify the quality of your hosting account, install WordPress, and then check its loading speed using the Web Page Test service.
+To verify the quality of your hosting account, install WordPress, and then check its loading speed using any website speed testing service.
 If loading time exceeds two seconds, ask for a refund, and then move on to the next hosting provider.

-Be prepared to spend some money for a high-quality web hosting account.
-Prices can range from $20 to $200 per month, depending on your requirements (loading speed, estimated number of monthly visitors, additional services, etc.)
+Prepare to spend some money for a high-quality web hosting account.
+Prices can range from $20 to $200 per month, depending on your requirements (loading speed, estimated number of monthly visitors, additional services, etc.).

 6. Install and configure WordPress

-Most providers use cPanel, a hosting control panel which makes installing WordPress a breeze.
+Most providers use cPanel, a hosting control panel that makes installing WordPress a breeze.
 Simply log into cPanel, and then click the “QuickInstall” icon.

 cpanel quick install

-Pick “WordPress” from the list, and fill in the needed details.
+Pick “WordPress” from the list, and fill in the required details.
 Then, press the “Install WordPress” button.

 install wordpress

 Don’t ever use “admin” for the “Admin User” name.
-This is the default name for most WordPress installations, so you will make it really easy for hackers to get into your site.
-Always use admin names such as “xy32tyM47”.
+This is the default name for most WordPress installations, so you will make it easy for hackers to get into your site.
+Always use admin names such as “xy32tyM47.”

-Now that WordPress is installed, it’s time to customize it.
-Log in using the provided user name and password, and then make these changes:
+Once WordPress is installed, it’s time to customize it.
+Log in using the provided username and password, and then make these changes:

-a) Choose “Users” -> “Your Profile”.
-Set a user-friendly “Nickname”, and then have it displayed publicly, instead of using your real “Username”.
+a) Choose “Users” -> “Your Profile.”
+Set a user-friendly “Nickname,” and have it displayed publicly, instead of using your real “Username.”

 wordpress nickname